unsourced-dev/insights-js/docs/classes/_app_.app.md

 ▸ **trackPages**(`options?`: [TrackPagesOptions](../interfaces/_app_.trackpagesoptions.md)): *[TrackPagesResult](../interfaces/_app_.trackpagesresult.md)*

 Tracks page views.
 This method checks if the URL changed every so often and tracks new pages accordingly.

-**Important note on bounce rate and unique views:**

-This method does not store any cookie or local storage, it expects that you use a client-side router. e.g. `react-router`, `nextjs`'s router, etc...
-The bounce rate and unique views will not be accurate if you do not use a client-side router, in these cases, user `trackPages(false)` to disable tracking of the bounce rate and unique page views.

-By default, does not track the `location.hash` nor the `location.search`

 **Parameters:**